There may be changes to the course due to to corona restrictions. See Canvas and StudentWeb for info.

 Lectures: 48 hours.
 Laboratory exercises: 24 hours.
 Case study: 4 hours.
 Laboratory demonstrations: 2 hours.

 The course will be arranged in parallell with KJM351 over 2.5 weeks in January.
 This course or the associated course KJM351 is obligatory for the Masters degree programme in Chemistry, specialisation Radiochemistry.
 This course or the associated course KJM351 is recommended for the Masters degree in Environment and Natural Resources and for the Masters degree in Chemistry, specialisation Environmental Chemistry.
-The course corresponds to KJM351 "Experimental radioelogy" with the same lectures but without term paper and without full laboratory exercises and laboratory reports.
-The course includes demonstration of laboratory exercises including a hand-in exercise.
+The course corresponds to KJM351 "Experimental radioelogy" with the same lectures but without term paper and with somewhat reduced participation in laboratory exercises and reduced requirements associated with the laboratory report.

 An external examiner will be used for the assessment of the written examination.